mavryk-network/bake.mavryk.org_content/en/mavpay/tutorials/how-to-setup-gui.md

 }
    ```

-##### Full TezPeak configuration examples
+##### Full MavPeak configuration examples

-Here's the TezPeak configuration with all available MavPay options:
+Here's the MavPeak configuration with all available MavPay options:

    ```
 {